squeaky-pl/pystacia/doc/source/index.rst

 The «Pystacia» raster image manipulation library
 ===============================================

-Pystacia is a new image manipulation library born out of practical needs.
+Pystacia is a new image manipulation library written to meet practical needs of developers.
 It's simple, it's cross-platform, runs on Python 2.5+, 3.x, :term:`PyPy` and :term:`IronPython`.
 It's compact but still appropriate for most of your day to day image handling tasks.
 Pystacia leverages powerful :term:`ImageMagick` library as a back-end exposing easily comprehensible Pythonic API.